bloominstituteoftechnology/Sprint-Challenge-Lambda-Times-React/ANSWERS.md

     It is a component that takes in another component as a parameter/argument.

 [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.
-    CSS-traditional, inline-easy to see and keep track of what goes where, and styled components-becomes almost universal because it is consistent, plus you can use props
+    CSS-traditional, inline-easy to see and keep track of what goes where, and styled components-becomes almost universal because it is consistent, plus you can use props.